 Finally we can continue our way on solid ground, passing what is left of the glacier lake Grænalón.
 This huge lake lost most of its water due to the retreat of the glacier, opening the barrier and giving way to an almost complete discharge along the western side of the glacier.
 What is left are high terraces of sand indicating past lake levels, like a staircase for giants dominating this landscape.

 With the euphoria of the successful glacier traverse fading, Conni has time to find new reasons to worry.
-“You know what”, she says, “I think now we’ll be trapped between a hell of a glacier and a hell of a glacier river.
-You’ll see.”
-And yes, that’s what we would see.
-Following footsteps of mountain guide groups along the Grænalón banks we can already see the river that would be the cause of our arguably most stupid decision leading to the most dangerous situation on this trip.
+“You know what”, she says, “I think now we’ll be trapped between this glacier and some frightening glacier river.
+You’ll see.” - which would turn out to be quite correct.
+Following footprints of mountain guide groups along the Grænalón banks we can already see the river that would be the cause of the most dangerous situation on this trip.

 We try to make friends with the glacier river by going for a sponge bath (~shiver~) and testing our neoprene socks.
 Without socks our feet start hurting within seconds whilst with them the cold is barely noticeable for Fabien (Conni still starts to complain after several minutes.. thinner socks!!).
 We don’t want to think about tomorrow for now and Conni keeps herself busy with stitching up holes in her trousers (bloody crampons) whilst sitting in the sun by the tent.
 Let’s hope this river looks completely different in the morning…

 If you plan to do the glacier traverse

 We knew from the hiking map that the guides now traverse the Black Forest much more to the North (orange line) than Dieter Graser did in 2006 (pink).
 We found it basically impossible to cross at the location suggested by both tracks, unless maybe by chance.
 Our solution (walking at least 1km further north than the suggested track) turned out to be quite good.